Updated in Spring 2020

 Caulking Materials – What Caulks are Made of?

 Polyurethane caulks – Usually contain isocyanate.
 Might not be as safe.
 This type smells strongly like typical fresh paint, and takes a while to offgas.
+They can be made without solvents.
+If they do contain solvents it would typically be mineral oil, toluene or xylene.
 It’s not used as widely as the others.
 I tried Loctite PL S40.

 Silicone – While silicone itself is not toxic, the chemicals added to keep caulking in liquid form are.
 For silicone caulk, look for 100% silicone.
-Each brand has different additives that affect people very differently and offgas at different rates.
+There are different types listed below that offgas different chemicals.
 Once they are cured, you may find them to be essentially the same.

 Polyether – specialty silicone replacement caulks are often polyether.
 My top pick is AFM Caulk.

-Solvents common in caulking (of all types) include acetone, methyl ethyl acetone, toluene, and xylene (Source).
+Solvents common in caulking (of all types) include acetone, methyl ethyl acetone, toluene, xylene, and naphtha (Source).

 Construction adhesives are used for subfloors, to install doors (glue down threshold), to build stairs, exterior brickwork, under countertops, and more.